NEUBIAS/training-resources/_modules/filter_objects.md

     1. In bioimage analysis, one should always remove all labels that touch the image boundary.
     1. The largest object has the highest label index.
     1. If you remove one object, the number of distinct labels decreases by one.
-    1. How many objects could you have and how many could you remove by considering it noise?

     > ## Solution
     >   1. Very often, but not always.
-Sometimes it also is an option to normalise downstream measurements by the visible size of objects.
+Sometimes it also is an option to normalize downstream measurements by the visible size of objects.
     >   1. No, the label index usually has no meaning.
     >   1. Yes.
     {: .solution}